Pterygotus

 Pterygotus is an extinct genus of giant predatory eurypterid, a group of extinct aquatic arthropods.
 Fossils of Pterygotus have been discovered in deposits ranging in age from Middle Silurian to Late Devonian, and have been referred to several different species.
-Fossils have been recovered from four continents; Australia, Europe, North America and South America, which indicates that Pterygotus might have had a nearly cosmopolitan (worldwide) distribution.
+Fossils have been recovered from five continents; Australia, Asia, Europe, North America and South America, which indicates that Pterygotus might have had a nearly cosmopolitan (worldwide) distribution.
 The type species, P. anglicus, was described by Swiss naturalist Louis Agassiz in 1839, who gave it the name Pterygotus, meaning "winged one".
 Agassiz mistakenly believed the remains were of a giant fish; he would only realize the mistake five years later in 1844.

 Pterygotus was among the largest eurypterids.
 Isolated fossil remains of a large chelicera (frontal appendage) suggests that the largest known species, P. grandidentatus, reached a body length of 1.75 m.
-Several other species, notably P. impacatus at 1.65 m and P. anglicus at 1.6 m were similarly gigantic.
+Several other species, notably P. anglicus at 1.6 m was similarly gigantic.
 Pterygotus was surpassed in size by other giant eurypterids.
 Acutiramus was able to surpass 2 metres (6.6 ft), and Jaekelopterus could reach 2.6 metres (8.5 ft).
 Many species were considerably smaller than the largest species, such as P. kopaninensis at 50 cm.
 Pterygotus may have weighed around 30 kilogramms.

 Like its close relative Jaekelopterus, Pterygotus was a large and active predator noted for its robust and enlarged cheliceral claws that would have allowed it to puncture and grasp prey and a visual acuity (clarity of vision) comparable to that of modern predatory arthropods.